kamranpoladov/websites-monitoring/README.md

 $ cd websites-monitoring
 ```

-2. Copy `.env.dist` file into `.env` in the root of the project folder either manually or with command below:
+2. Copy the contents of `.env.dist` file into `.env` file located in the root of the project directory either manually or with one of the commands below:

 **Linux or macOS:**